 – – – – – – – – – – – – – – – – – – –

-We hope you can use this guide to plan your car purchase better.
+We hope you can use this “costs of buying a car” guide to plan your purchase better!
 Remember, responsible drivers should also be responsible owners.
 Take the extra step to clean your car’s documents early on.
 What this pandemic should have taught us is, you’ll never know when you might have to liquidate an asset later on.
 Having clean papers just adds a little bit more value to your car when selling time comes along.

 Sharing community stories is the favorite part of my job!